 Turn Up The Volume! is a Patient Safety movement open to all.
 Our aim is:

-To promote best practice in patient safety through listening openly to concerns of patients, staff, carers and relatives.
-A just culture
+To promote best practice in patient safety through listening openly to concerns of patients, staff, carers and relatives, and taking actions together.

 ‘Whistleblowing isn’t a problem to be solved or managed, it’s an opportunity to learn and improve.’

 ‘It takes more than just courage to report concerns about patient safety, as Steve Turner discovered firsthand.
 Now he wants to make that path smoother for others in the future.

 When NHS staff can report concerns without fear, he says, we will have achieved what we have set out to do.
 Ultimately this about patients’ lives – and staff’s livelihoods.’

 Wendy Addison – Speak Out Speak Up from the 2016 Turn Up The Volume!
 Confernence

 Joan Pons Laplana -My Story- from Turn Up the Volume!